hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step3-search.md

 Now, their charts can be listed.

 `helm search repo fabric8`{{execute}}

-A specific fabric8 chart can be further inspected.

-`helm inspect chart fabric8/ipaas-platform`{{execute}}

 Now you know how to find and list public charts.
 In the next step you will install the Redis chart you discovered.